firebingo/CSGO-CUE/README.txt

 Currently changes backlight color based on team and backlight flashing for the bomb ticking along with a numpad bomb timer.
 Bomb lighting will be improved in the future and ammo related lighting for the number keys is next on the list.
 Note that the name CSGO_K70 is a name only and should work for any RGB Corsair keyboard not just the K70.
+The build.zip in the root of the project is the current running build.

 Usage:
 put the gamestate_integration_CSGO_K70.cfg in your CSGO config folder (ex D:\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg)